apocalyptech/hades_dialogue/fsb-vorbis-extractor-tweaks.md

 First, line 162 of `src/fsb/container.cpp` needs to be commented -- there's apparently a header in this FSB which the util doesn't know about, and its presence prevents the app from doing anything with the file.
-Commenting the line doens't appear to cause any problems for extracting the file, though:
+Commenting the line doesn't appear to cause any problems for extracting the file, though (this is reported in [PR #1](https://github.com/tmiasko/fsb-vorbis-extractor/pull/1) on that project, fwiw):

 ```patch
 diff --git a/src/fsb/container.cpp b/src/fsb/container.cpp